Henri Barbusse: Legacy

 In the Spanish Civil War in December 1936 the Henri Barbusse Battalion was formed as part of the XIV International Brigade, named in honour of Henri Barbusse.

-In the foreword to I Saw It Happen, a 1942 collection of eyewitness accounts of the war, Lewis Gannett wrote: "We shall be hearing and reading of this war for decades to come.
-No one of us can yet guess who will be its Tolstoys, its Barbusses, its Remarques and its Hemingways".
+In the foreword to I Saw It Happen, a 1942 collection of eyewitness accounts of the war, the book critic Lewis Stiles Gannett wrote: "We shall be hearing and reading of this war for decades to come.
+No one of us can yet guess who will be its Tolstoys, its Barbusses, its Remarques and its Hemingways."

 The parc Henri Barbusse was the site of the Château d'Issy.